 Templates in your Library of Foldables

 You can use foldable templates for just about any subject.
-A good use of foldable models is that you can use them year after year of teaching.
+Good use of foldable models is that you can use them year after year of teaching.
 Once you have a set of templates, make a binder or folder of them according to grade, subject, or even topic.

 Preschool students have fun making pop-up foldables that they can share with friends.
 But that is not all.
 Pop-up charts or organizers are a useful way to teach them about storytelling, playtime, and story sequence.
 For older students, pop-up offer a valuable learning tool to investigate processes in science or math.
 Many of the pop-up foldables easily insert into an interactive notebook.

 Keeping up with lesson planning is often a tedious teaching task.
 Because lesson plan is an educational duty most teachers don’t anticipate, the organization is an essential part of developing your lessons.